BoltzExchange/boltz-backend/docs/api.md

 **Before being able to handle the status events of this method it is recommended to read: [Swap lifecycle](lifecycle.md)**

 To query the status of a swap one can use this endpoint which returns a JSON object containing the status of the swap.
-All of the possible status events are documented [here](lifecycle.md).
+All the possible status events are documented [here](lifecycle.md).

 Requests querying the status of a swap have to be `POST` and contain a single value in its JSON encoded body: